awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 The command in this example encrypts a large directory with multiple subdirectories that contain a total of approximately 800 small log files\.
 The first command saves the ARN of the CMK in a `cmkARN` variable\.
 The second command encrypts all of the files in the input directory \(recursively\) and writes them to an archive directory\.
 The command uses the `--suffix` parameter to specify the `.archive` suffix\.

 The `--caching` parameter enables data key caching\.
-The **capacity** attribute, which limits the number of data keys in the cache, is set to 1, because file processing is serial and never uses more than one data key at a time\.
+The **capacity** attribute, which limits the number of data keys in the cache, is set to 1, because serial file processing never uses more than one data key at a time\.
 The **max\_age** attribute, which determines how long the cached data key can used, is set to 10 seconds\.

 The optional **max\_messages\_encrypted** attribute is set to 10 messages, so a single data key is never used to encrypt more than 10 files\.
 Limiting the number of files encrypted by each data key reduces the number of files that would be affected in the unlikely event that a data key was compromised\.